Frequently asked questions

 You can contact our dedicated support specialists at groupsavings@allangray.co.za to obtain information about the product and the process of joining the Fund.

 If an employee resigns, they will stay invested in the Fund as a non-contributing member (also known as a paid-up member) of the Fund.
-Members will not be able to make additional contributions to the Fund but they will still have access to their investment.
+Members will not be able to make additional contributions to the Fund.

 Visit our Leaving your employer guide to learn more about the options available to an employee when they resign.